DoOrQuit/car-rental-telegram-bot/readme.md

                                                                                                                     updated frequently.
 Bot is built on aiogram lib.

-This bot is a part of self.education path.
+This bot is a part of self.education programm